Metal tetranorbornyl: Electron paramagnetic resonance spectroscopy

 Metal tetranorbornyls are commonly characterized via electron paramagnetic resonance (EPR) spectroscopy.
 Tetrakis(1-norbornyl)molybdenum was observed as a room temperature EPR signal that originated from a d^{2} metal center, which was considered to have two unpaired electrons in the e_{g} orbital.
 In addition, the resulting EPR signal of tetrakis(1-norbornyl)chromium was comparable.

 Cyclic voltammetry

-In 1988, Klaus H. Theopold and Erin K. Byrne performed the electrochemical experiment, cyclic voltammetry, to determine how oxidizing was the metal center of the tetrakis(1-norbornyl)cobalt(IV) complex.
 Two reversible electron transfer waves at -0.65 and -2.02 V were observed in THF, which elucidated that the difference in peak potentials were consistent with two one-electron transfer processes when being compared to the ferricenium/ ferrocene couple.
 In the same year, William M. Davis, Richard R. Schrock, and Richard M. Kolodziej produced a cyclic voltammogram for tetrakis(1-norbornyl)molybdenum.
 Two oxidation waves were observed at -0.15 and +1.25 V in DCM.
 The oxidation at -0.15 V was considered to be reversible.
 In comparison, the second oxidation at +1.25 V was considered to be irreversible.